 I would have conceded to Craig and agreed with him that there is no objective morality from the point of view of atheism, but that the “moral” question is ultimately an irrelevant one.
 I would have counter-argued that what is ultimately and honestly of genuine concern for most people, including religious people, when it comes to “moral” issues, is what serves the genuine well-being of ourselves and others, not the theological exercise of how we judge actions “right” or “wrong” according to “moral standards” by a so-called “law-giver” that cannot even be proven to exist in the first place.
 During this debate, Craig said he was not trying to argue for or against the existence of God.
 The problem is, without proving the existence of God, his very premise is invalid to begin with, because it relies on an unknowable faith-based claim at its foundation, and not a knowable fact-based claim.
 While Harris said there is no reason to believe the universe is ruled by the “monster God” Yahweh, he never directly pressed Dr. Craig on the point that his premise was invalid unless he could prove God’s existence beyond a shadow of a doubt.
 In other words, Harris didn’t have to accept Dr. Craig’s false premise that proving God’s existence is somehow a “separate problem” from the objective morality argument.
 Craig had to prove God’s existence before he could even begin to make his “moral” argument in the first place.
 This is something I feel Harris had to stress in order to take control of the debate, by putting the burden of proof back on Craig, since he was trying to defend a faith-based claim which could not be assumed before being proven beyond a shadow of a doubt.
 While Harris may not have been correct on every aspect of his overall argument, at least his premise involved that which we know as a matter of fact actually exists – namely, human beings.
 Craig assumes God as a “given,” but he cannot assume any faith-based “givens” such as the concept of God, and therefore could not be taken seriously in this debate unless he could and did prove God’s existence beyond a shadow of a doubt, which he refused to do in this debate.
 The only “givens” are facts, not unproven faith claims.

 While Craig correctly called Harris on the problem of conflating “moral goodness” with that which serves the genuine well-being of conscious creatures, Harris was not the only one in this debate guilty of conflation.
 Craig’s conflating of faith with fact is a problem he shares with virtually all theologians and religious apologists.
 It is ultimately the reason why none of their arguments hold any credibility, including Craig’s.
 While Craig tried to gloss over the problem of using a faith-based claim in his premise, the problem cannot be glossed over by anyone with intellectual integrity, because intellectual honestly reveals the fact that faith-based claims cannot be an authentic basis from which to argue in the first place, since unless they are proven to be factual, they are therefore nothing more than irrelevant opinions.
 During this debate, Harris did an excellent job in one outstanding segment in particular, establishing why the Judeo-Christian God Yahweh cannot exist as a credible “objective moral law giver,” given this God’s own moral contradictions in the Bible, such as saying “thou shalt not kill,” while in the very same Bible ordering the murder of certain groups of people, including homosexuals, and non-virgin, unmarried women at the same time.
 He also spoke of the disturbing psychopathy of the notion of “Divine Command” theory – the idea whatever God “commands” is good, even genocide.
 He also challenged the hypocrisy of the double-standard theologians hold between the “moral values” of God, and the “moral values” of human beings when they say God’s “morality” doesn’t “have to” make sense to us “mere mortals.”
-In other words, according to many theologians and apologists, God is not bound by “moral duties” and a “mere” human understanding of morality as we are.
+In other words, according to many theologians and apologists, including Dr. Craig, God is not bound by “moral duties” and a “mere” human understanding of morality as we are.
 However, Harris further illustrated the problem with playing this “Divine Command” theory card to justify God’s moral contradictions and double-standards as found in the Bible, by pointing out the fact that this “mere” human understanding of moral standards is precisely what the faithful use to establish God’s goodness in the first place.
 Therefore, theologians and apologists cannot describe what constitutes “moral behavior” for human beings on the one hand they say “comes from God,” such as loving others, not murdering others, not lying or cheating, etc., while at the same time say God doesn’t “have to” behave morally in the way human beings understand it.
 The idea that God can do whatever he wants – including commanding the murder of certain groups of people as he does in the Bible – behavior which would not be considered “moral” behavior for human beings, while somehow maintaining God’s “moral” and “sinless” status at the same time, is precisely what Harris was talking about when he spoke of the psychopathy of such a moral attitude.
 Calling this moral attitude psychopathic was something Dr. Craig took great exception to, probably because he knows deep down inside just how psychopathic and absurd such a moral attitude is, even if he will never admit it.
 If such a moral double-standard exists, then God can only be a hypocrite to tell his people to “do as I say, not as I do.”
 For if God is “only good,” and is the “moral example” of “moral behavior,” then he must behave morally as human beings understand it in order to be an intelligible moral example to human beings in the first place.
 Therefore, if God does not behave morally as human beings understand it, and behaves in ways which are not moral for human beings, while telling people to behave differently than he does to be “moral” at the same time, then God is a hypocrite and a poor example of “moral behavior,” just as any human parent would be if they held a moral double-standard between themselves and their children.

 The blatant and consistent application of contradictions and double-standards, and the need to have things “both ways” to justify theistic positions no matter what they may be, especially with regards to morality, are hallmarks of all theistic thought, since it is only by holding double-standards that theists can maintain their belief in the contradictory and therefore invalid concept of dualism – the very foundation of theism itself.
 For it is only the belief in dualism that allows for the belief in a separate and “independent” God as distinct and separate from “his creation” and “his people.”
 However, all of this dualistic thinking is rendered invalid by seeing the truth all is One, and never separate and “independent“ of anything else, which therefore takes all theistic thought off the table.
 As Harris brilliantly expressed during the debate, the holding of double-standards is how theists manage to “play tennis without the net.”
 This is how theists can have it both ways to ensure they always “win” their arguments for God’s existence, no matter what happens in the world by saying such things like when good things happen, it means God is good, and when bad things happen, such as infants drowning in their cribs during a tsunami, it means God is “mysterious.”
 The problem with this dualistic, “have it both ways” thinking however, is that all non-falsifiable claims, such as claims for the existence of God are meaningless precisely because they are not falsifiable – that is, they cannot be proven false.
 Any claim which has any value to explain anything must be falsifiable – that is, the claim must be able to be proven false.
 If a claim holds up to good evidence and sound reasoning, and is therefore proven true, even if it could be proven false, then it has tremendous value, and at least has a chance of being a valid explanation of reality.
 Claims for God are unfalsifiable and therefore meaningless because you cannot technically prove or disprove God’s existence.
 If, according to the theist, “answered prayers” always come in the form of “yes,” “no,” and “wait,” then every prayer is an “answered prayer,” and is therefore a meaningless assertion since it is not falsifiable.
 Again, if you cannot falsify a claim, then the claim is a meaningless explanation of reality.
 Furthermore, as stated in previous chapters in this book, dualism is provably false, which renders all theistic beliefs which come from this foundational dualistic misconception provably false as well – taking all such theistic arguments off the table.
 All of these facts invalidate the idea of “Divine Command” theory to supposedly “justify” this convenient moral double-standard between God and human beings.